-The Board of Directors has a Compensation Committee composed of Claude A. Garcia, Stephen A. Jarislowsky, G. Douglas Goodfellow and Normand Morin.
+The Board of Directors has a Compensation Committee composed of Claude A. Garcia, Stephen A. Jarislowsky, G. Douglas Goodfellow, Alain Côté and Normand Morin.
 Of the Compensation Committee members, Messrs.
-Jarislowsky, Garcia and Morin are independent directors and all three have extensive executive compensation experience to aid them in the performance of their duties.
+Jarislowsky, Garcia, Côté and Morin are independent directors and all four have extensive executive compensation experience to aid them in the performance of their duties.
 Mr. Jarislowsky is a cofounder of the Canadian Coalition for Good Governance and the Institut de Gouvernance du Québec.
 Mr. Garcia and Mr. Morin were directors on many publicly traded companies with similar functions.
+Mr. Côté has assumed many responsibilities as an audit partner at Deloitte.
 This experience enables the committee to make decisions on the suitability of the Corporation's compensation policies and practices.